 - Gifts involving the direct payment of expenses for a University event must be substantiated by both the event receipts and payment documentation as to who incurred the expenses.

 - Property received from the manufacturer will be valued at the cost to the University if the University were to purchase the equipment on the open market.
 In some cases, including the educational discount, if applicable, would be appropriate in determining the valuation to be used.

-The Gift Accounting Department reserves the right to evaluate the reported valuation for reasonableness before recording and to seek Gift Policy Committee approval in unusual instances.
+Gift Processing Services reserves the right to evaluate the reported valuation for reasonableness before recording and to seek Gift Policy Committee approval in unusual instances.

-- Property gifts will be recorded by the Office of University Advancement after acceptance of the gift and upon receipt of a completed Deed of Gift.
+- Property gifts will be recorded by Gift Processing Services after acceptance of the gift and upon receipt of a completed Deed of Gift.

 - Property gifts whose value cannot be verified at the time of gift will be recorded with an undetermined value.

-- Gift Accounting will report property gifts each month to the University’s Fixed Assets Accounting department.
+- Gift Processing Services will report property gifts each month to the University’s Fixed Assets Accounting department.
 In the case of property gifts to the University Medical Center, property gifts will be reported each month to Medical Center Finance.

-Gift Accounting will issue a receipt for the property; gift in accordance with Internal Revenue Service Requirements, and return a copy of the fully executed Deed of Gift to the donor.
+Gift Processing Services will issue a receipt for the gift in accordance with Internal Revenue Service requirements and return a copy of the fully executed Deed of Gift to the donor.